 Photographers who require great high-resolution performance should definitely think about Nikon’s HD-SLRs with an FX-format.
 With improvements in comparison to the D600, the D610 has 24.3 megapixels FX-format CMOS Sensor and a high S/N ratio that captures each and every detail with pure sharpness and minimal noise through all the different ISO settings.
-Low light performance is amazing as well, as the normal ISO range is 100 to 6400, while the expanded range is from a whopping 50 to 25600, leaving no detail left in the dark.
-With the EXPEED 3 processor system for maximum speed and accuracy, while taking photos, this is one for the win.
+Low-light performance is amazing as well, as the normal ISO range is 100 to 6400, while the expanded range is from a whopping 50 to 25,600, leaving no detail in the dark.
+With the EXPEED 3 Processor System for maximum speed and accuracy, while taking photos, this is one for the win.

 Precise Autofocus System

 An important factor in taking and capturing sharp images is a fast and accurate autofocus system, and the model under review has one of the best ones ever created.
 It has 39 different focus points that offer wide-area AF coverage with virtually limitless compositional possibilities.
-Plus, 9 cross hair sensors in the center promise amazing accuracy even in case of bad lighting or a weak light source with low contrasting factors.
-7 center focus points go up to f/8 for extended autofocus functionality with the use of teleconverters or long-reach lenses.
+Plus, nine cross-hair sensors in the center promise amazing accuracy, even in bad lighting or a weak light source with low contrasting factors.
+Seven center focus points go up to f/8 for extended autofocus functionality with the use of teleconverters, or long-reach lenses.
 You also have compositional freedom because you can choose between 9, 21, and 39 AF points.
-All of this, plus a scene recognition system with 3D tracking and Autofocus Area AF, make it a great camera to use for sharp imagery.
+All of this, plus a scene recognition system with 3D tracking and an Autofocus Area, make it a great camera for sharp imagery.

 Two Video Formats

 This camera comes with an optional WU-1b wireless mobile adapter, which makes the transferring of photos from camera to laptop or camera to smartphone a whole lot easier.
-Plus, with this Wi-Fi compatibility, transferring and sharing photos has become easier.
-Just connect the WU-1b wireless adapter and transfer the pictures to your laptop, smartphone, tablet, or any Wi-Fi compatible device for freeing of camera memory and safekeeping.
-Then you can do so much with them, such as editing, uploading them to your social media accounts.
+Plus, with the Wi-Fi compatibility, transferring and sharing photos has become easier.
+Just connect the WU-1b wireless adapter and transfer the pictures to your laptop, smartphone, tablet, or any Wi-Fi compatible device to free up camera memory and safekeeping.
+Then you can do so much with the photos, such as editing and uploading them to your social media accounts.
 Plus, with Nikon's Wireless Mobile Adapter Utility, it is possible to control the D610 remotely.
-In addition, you can take photos and make videos from your device.
+In addition, you can take photos and videos from your device.

 The Nikon D610 also comes with the following drawbacks that you must know before you make a purchase.

-While the D610 is an improvement to the D600 and was said to have left all of its weaknesses behind, that might not totally be the case.
-A lot of people who have bought this camera have complained about a consistent dust-like or oil splotches formation on the lenses that just won’t go away, and in some cases, these also affect the photo and video qualities.
-Complainants say that those splotches have been there since they bought and unboxed the camera, or developed over time after a few months of use.
-Some say they have taken it to customer service to be solved, and that they had the shutter unit replaced multiple times, but they just keep on coming back, which is a nuisance as this is supposed to be a very high-quality camera.
+While the D610 is an improvement to the D600, and was said to have left all of its weaknesses behind, that might not totally be the case.
+A lot of people who have bought this camera complained about consistent dust-like or oil splotch formation on the lenses that just won’t go away, and in some cases, these also affect the photo and video qualities.
+Users complain that those splotches have been there since they bought and unboxed the camera, or developed after only a few months of use.
+Some say they have taken it to customer service to be solved, and had the shutter unit replaced multiple times, but they just keep on coming back, which is a nuisance, as this is supposed to be a very high-quality camera.

-Other than the consistent oil or dust splotches, people have also complained about ordering what they thought was a D610, but getting a D600 instead, which is weird considering you know your consumers are usually people who have been buying your products for a long time and will be able to tell the difference of one model from another.
-Plus, people have complained about getting a low-quality camera that would not function well in the first place, and then stop working completely after just a few months.
-They have complained about such things to customer service and hoped for a positive response because if someone is out there selling counterfeit or low-quality camera with the Nikon name on it, they should be stopped.
+Other than the persistent oil or dust splotches, people have also complained about ordering what they thought was a D610, but getting a D600 instead, which is weird considering you know your consumers are usually people who have been buying your products for a long time and will be able to tell the difference between one model from another.
+Plus, people have complained about getting a low-quality camera that would not function well in the first place, and then stopped working completely after just a few months.
+They have complained to customer service about such things and hoped for a positive response, because if someone is out there selling counterfeit or low-quality cameras with the Nikon name on it, they should be stopped.